Bristol-Myers Squibb Co. v. Superior Court: Impact

 The case has further increased the difficulty for plaintiffs to succeed in tort cases, especially mass tort cases.
 Northeastern University law professor Stephen Subrin and colleagues questions the value of making plaintiffs file in their own state, echoing Sotomayor.
 He further wonders if the majority's alleged cause of "interstate federalism" was sufficient justification for a verdict that strongly favored well-resourced companies over injured plaintiffs.

 Berkeley law professor Andrew Bradt writes that the decision does much to favor companies, by further hindering class action and mass-joinder suits (to which the Federal judiciary is already quite hostile).
 He goes on to add that unfortunately the decision has still not clarified the extremely complex subject of personal jurisdiction.

 University of Mississippi professor Michael Hoffheimer cites the case as one of six that have been part of a "stealth revolution" around personal jurisdiction.
 He argues that the Court, under the guise of following precedent, has actually greatly changed the law at the expense of plaintiffs and in the name of lessening the power of the courts.
 He argues that this does not solve the underlying problem: that personal jurisdiction remains one of the hardest to understand and apply aspects of American law.
 Hoffheimer believes the Court's actions are an ill-informed attack on the legitimacy of lower courts, which reduces public trust in them.

 Richard D. Freer of Emory University also cites the case as one of six Supreme Court cases that have greatly changed personal jurisdiction, starting in 2011 after a 21-year hiatus on personal jurisdiction cases.
-He emphasizes that the Court has devalued judicial discretion, and notes that the Court's actions in the six cases has been extensively criticized by legal scholars.
+He emphasizes that the Court has devalued judicial discretion, and notes that the Court's actions in the six cases have been extensively criticized by legal scholars.